moizali-dev/MusicProjectDataset/README.md

 # Data Requirements

 - Music features by Genre
-- Can be static or add more songs with a date stamp

 # Learning
 - Created an OOP class for Spotify API and Spotify Token Update